Wasserstein contraction and Poincar\'e inequalities for elliptic diffusions at high temperature: Proof of the main theorem

 \subsection{Alternative proof with Bakry-Emery interpolation}

-In this section we give a second proof of Theorem~\ref{Thm:main} (see Section~\ref{Sec:reflexionProof} for a discussion on the specific interest of each proof).
-For simplicity we only consider the case $\alpha=2$, which is the main case of interest due to Theorem~\ref{Thm:main2}.
+In this section we give a second proof of Theorem~\ref{Thm:main} (see Section~\ref{Sec:reflexionProof} for a discussion on the specific interest of each proof). \nv{This proof is similar to the intertwinning method of Joulin, Bonnefont and their coauthors \cite{arnaudon2018intertwinings,bonnefont2022note,BonnefontJoulinMa,10.3150/12-BEJ433} (who focus on reversible cases). } For simplicity we only consider the case $\alpha=2$, which is the main case of interest due to Theorem~\ref{Thm:main2}.
 The expressions of $T_0$ and $M$ obtained along this alternative proof are slightly different than those stated in Theorem~\ref{Thm:main} and established in the first proof (again, we don't try to optimize the estimate on $T_0$).
-Moreover, in order to justify the time derivations in this section, we assume that the coordinates of $b$ are in $\A$.
+Moreover, in order to justify the time \nv{derivatives} in this section, we assume that the coordinate \nv{functions} of $b$ are in $\A$.

 The proof is organized in three steps: first we rephrase Assumption~\ref{Assu1} as a local condition on the drift, namely a condition on its Jacobian.
 Second, similarly to Section~\ref{Sec:preuve_couplage}, we give the proof conditionally to the existence of a suitable weight function.
 Third, similarly to Section~\ref{sec:simplecondition}, we construct the weight function.